ryanemmans/ztm-ui-ux/notes/section30-webportfolio.md

 - ***Demonstrate thoughtfulness,*** show that you are thorough
 - How can a solution be successful?
 Show all the different ways

-## Where to Host Your Web Portfolio
+## Where To Host Your Web Portfolio

 - Squarespace - great way to come up with a design template to get your work out there quickly
   - No need to worry about coding or responsiveness